 |City of Launceston||2016||2011||Change|

-An analysis of the jobs held by the resident workers (Accommodation and Food Services) in City of Launceston in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the resident workers in the City of Launceston in 2016 shows the three most popular occupations were:

 - Community and Personal Service Workers (699 people or 29.8%)